 x = 136 # men

-x/n # proportion of men is somewhat < 0.5
+x/n # proportion of men seems somewhat below 0.5

 ## [1] 0.4303797